Call for Applications: LIFT Newcomer Filmmentor 2020

-Toronto, October 2, 2018— Are you a newcomer or refugee emerging filmmaker living in or near the Greater Toronto Area (GTA)?
+Toronto, February 6, 2020—Are you a newcomer or refugee emerging filmmaker living in or near the Greater Toronto Area (GTA)?
 Are you looking to develop specific film-related skills or complete a project?

-The Liaison of Independent Filmmakers of Toronto (LIFT) is pleased to announce the launch of the second Newcomer Filmmentor Program.
-The program will allow three participants to be paired with one mentor practising in one the following fields: documentary, narrative, experimental or hybrid filmmaking.
-The mentorship will take place from January 2019 – July 2019.
+The Liaison of Independent Filmmakers of Toronto (LIFT) is pleased to announce the launch of the third year of the Newcomer Filmmentor Program.
+The program will allow four participants to each be paired with one mentor practicing in one of the three following fields: documentary, experimental/hybrid or narrative filmmaking.
+The mentorship will take place from April to October 2020.

-This is a self-directed mentorship; the mentee must present a clear plan of how they would like to structure the mentorship and what they would like to accomplish within the six months of the program.
-Proposals exploring analogue or digital filmmaking through LIFT workshops, equipment and facilities will be considered.
+This is a self-directed mentorship; the mentee must present a clear plan of how they would like to structure the mentorship and what they would like to accomplish within the seven months of the program.
+Proposals exploring analogue or digital filmmaking through LIFT’s workshops, equipment and facilities will be considered.

 LIFT highly encourages applicants from equity-seeking groups.

 – Be paired with a mentor to provide advice and guidance once a month;

 – Be provided with a LIFT Production Membership until April 30, 2021;

 – Receive $1,500 in artist fees in two installments;

 – Will be eligible to enroll in any training workshop offered during the Summer 2020 calendar (to a maximum $400 value);